lukasblacha/Discord-Bot-Watchdog/README.md

 ### Future plans
 Revision of the code, because the development of the library "discord.py" ended on 28th August 2021...
-Revision of the code with Nextcord, a fork of discord.py
+Rewrite of the code with Nextcord, a fork of discord.py